-We use pollen data from a number of studies attempting to detect human-induced changes in surface pollen assemblages, including 43 spectra from the Anyang area in the central China Plain (Wang et al., 2009), 12 from the eastern Hexi Corridor (Ma et al., 2009), 78 from warm temperate hilly areas (Ding et al., 2011), 88 from the Hebei Plain and adjacent mountain area (Pang et al., 2011), 13 from south-east China (Yang et al., 2012), and 105 spectra from north-east China (Li et al., 2012, 2015).
-Additionally, 70 unpublished spectra from the coastal plain between the Yellow River and the Yangtze River were generated for the purpose of this study.
+- We use pollen data from a number of studies attempting to detect human-induced changes in surface pollen assemblages, including 43 spectra from Anyang area in central China Plain (Wang et al., 2009), 12 from eastern Hexi Corridor (Ma et al., 2009), 78 from warm temperate hilly areas (Ding et al., 2011), 88 from Hebei Plain and adjacent mountains area (Pang et al., 2011), 13 from south-east China (Yang et al., 2012), and 105 spectra from north-east China (Li et al., 2012; Li et al., 2015).
+Additionally, 70 unpublished spectra from the coastal plain between the Yellow River and the Yangtze River were generated - 35 for the purpose of this study.
 The samples were mostly collected from croplands, abandoned croplands, economic gardens and forests, pasturelands, and roadside scrub and woodlands.
-The field sampling strategies, laboratory procedures, analytical methods, pollen taxa, and other detailed information are described in the aforementioned studies.
-Additionally, we make use of some reference pollen datasets partly or entirely covering the study area (Wen et al., 2013; Xu et al., 2010a, 2007; Zheng et al., 2008), which were used to represent natural vegetation communities.
+The field sampling strategies, laboratory procedures, analytical methods, pollen taxa and other detailed information are described in the aforementioned studies.
+Additionally, we make use of some reference pollen datasets, partly or entirely covering the study area (Wen et al., 2013; Xu et al., 2010a; Xu et al., 2007; Zheng et al., 2008), which were used to represent 'natural' vegetation communities.

-Samples from the different natural vegetation communities were integrated into a natural dataset (N-set), while samples from human-induced vegetation or vegetation patches obviously disturbed by human activities were integrated into a human-induced dataset (H-set; Fig. 1b).
-We used reference samples from an approximate extent of 31-51° N and 102-130° E with a sufficiently large Pann gradient of 150-1100 mm and a $T{ann}$ gradient of -3 to 16 °C in order to cover the greatest possible climate range likely to be encountered in the fossil pollen record (see Sect.
-3.3).
+Samples from the different natural vegetation communities were integrated into a 'natural' dataset (N-set), while samples from human-induced vegetation or vegetation patches obviously disturbed by human activities were integrated into a 'humaninduced' dataset (H-set) (Fig. 1b).
+We used reference samples from an approximate extent of 31°N-51°N and 102°E-130°E, with a sufficiently large Pann gradient of 150-1100 mm and Tann gradient of -3-16 °C, in order to cover the greatest possible climate range likely to be encountered in the fossil pollen record (see section 3.3).
 Pollen percentages were recalculated based on the sum of terrestrial taxa.
-It should be clearly noted that pollen from cereal-type Poaceae and other distinct cultivated taxa (e.g. Brassica, Gossypium, Sesamum, and Linum) identified in the H-set (Ding et al., 2011; Li et al., 2015) were excluded to reduce anthropogenic noise.
+It should be clearly noted that pollen of cereal-type Poaceae and other distinct cultivated taxa (e.g. Brassica, Gossypium, Sesamum and Linum) identified in the H-set (Ding et al., 2011; Li et al., 2015) were excluded to reduce anthropogenic noise.
 This strategy is similar to the one excluding aquatic pollen and spores in order to better catch the climatic signal.
 Finally, 806 spectra and 151 taxa form the N-set, and 791 spectra and 147 taxa form the H-set.
 The N-set includes 11 samples from vegetation region I, 61 from region II, 300 from region III, 351 from region VI, 25 from region IVAi, 51 from region VIIBi, and 7 from region VIIIAi, while 14 samples from region I, 11 from region II, 433 from region III, 292 from region VI, and 41 from region IVAi appear in the H-set.

-3.2 Modern climate and human influence index data
+3.2 Modern climate and Human Influence Index data